vincentntang/codechefs/content/20210321-productivity.md

 showLength: 65:09
 category: "tech"
 # shortDescription is only for codechefs.dev homepage
 shortDescription: "Productivity is the defined ratio of output volume to volume of inputs.
-There's processes such as the Getting-Things-Done method for determining how to get work done.
-Time management and finding periods of focus work helps in getting your work done in one go.
-You can build upon better productivity habits by making good habits easier, and hard habits harder"
+Tool like the Getting-Things-Done method define how to streamline work.
+Other important productivity factors is time management and building good habits."
 tags:
     - programming
     - productivity